minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updated** - Corrected STATUS.md, ISSUES.md, CONTEXT.md to accurately reflect actual project state:
-  - Fixed incorrect status: Models ARE trained (12 .pkl files exist from Dec 9 02:35-02:47), not empty as previously documented
-  - Updated status from "models not trained (BLOCKING)" to "models exist but may not reflect latest improvements (RECOMMENDED to re-train)"
-  - Corrected priorities: Changed from "BLOCKING" to "RECOMMENDED" for re-training to test latest improvements
-  - Updated all references to reflect that models exist but were trained before latest code improvements (mult_epoch_pretrain, batch_size)
+- ✅ **Tables and Plots Regenerated** - All tables and plots regenerated from current experiment results (Dec 9 05:55-05:56):
+  - Forecasting: 7 tables (tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables) and 5 plots (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png) regenerated from aggregated_results.csv and comparison results
+  - Nowcasting: 1 table (tab_nowcasting_backtest.tex) and 6 plots (3 comparison plots, 3 trend_error plots) regenerated from backtest JSON files
+  - All tables/plots are up to date with current experiment results
+  - Report sections verified to correctly reference all generated tables/plots
+  - Status: ✅ **TABLES/PLOTS REGENERATED** - All required tables and plots generated from current data
+- ✅ **Report Sections Reviewed** - All report sections in `nowcasting-report/contents/` reviewed and verified:
+  - All 9 report sections reviewed for consistency and correctness
+  - All table/plot references verified correct
+  - Current experimental state accurately documented (models may be outdated, backtests failed, ARIMA issues)
+  - Report structure verified complete and ready for PDF compilation
-  - Status: ✅ **DOCUMENTATION CORRECTED** - All status files now accurately reflect actual state
+  - Status: ✅ **REPORT SECTIONS REVIEWED** - All report sections are consistent and ready for PDF compilation

 **What Was NOT Done This Iteration:**
-- ❌ No code changes - Code improvements (mult_epoch_pretrain, batch_size, etc.) were implemented in previous iterations
+- ❌ No code changes - No code modifications made this iteration
-- ❌ No experiments run - Forecasting/backtesting experiments not re-run to verify code fixes or test DDFM improvements
+- ❌ No experiments run - No training, forecasting, or backtesting experiments executed
-- ❌ CUDA fixes NOT verified - Code fixed but backtests still show "failed" (needs re-run to verify fix works)
+- ❌ CUDA fixes NOT verified - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
-- ❌ DDFM improvements NOT tested - Code implemented but forecasting experiments not re-run to compare with baseline
+- ❌ DDFM improvements NOT tested - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
 - ❌ Legacy code cleanup NOT done - No deprecated code removed
-- ❌ No new tables/plots generated - Tables/plots were regenerated in previous iteration (Dec 9 05:34)
-- ❌ No report sections written - Report sections were finalized in previous iterations
 - ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)

-**Note:** This iteration focused on correcting documentation to accurately reflect actual state.
-Models ARE trained (12 .pkl files), but were trained before latest improvements.
+**Note:** This iteration focused on regenerating tables/plots and reviewing report sections.
+All required tables and plots are up to date with current experiment results.
+Models exist (12 .pkl files from Dec 9 02:35-02:47) but were trained before latest code improvements.
 Re-training recommended to test latest code improvements.
+No code changes or experiments were executed this iteration.

 ---